vostok/devtools/library-dev-conventions/how-to-create-new-library.md

 * Create a new repository in [Vostok organization](https://github.com/vostok) on GitHub.
 Note that repository name should not start with `vostok` prefix (it comes from organization name).

-* Create an empty `master` branch in new repository.
+* Create an empty `master` branch in new repository on github

 * Select a name for Cement module.
 It should be in lowercase and start with a common `vostok` prefix (like `vostok.logging.abstractions`).